Thinking about running 5 miles a day? Then let me start by congratulating you on your decision.

 - Running and jogging – health benefits

-In a perfect world, that means that at least 3 to 4 days of running with 3 to 4 days of cross-training.
+In a perfect world, that means at least 3 to 4 days of running with 3 to 4 days of cross-training.

 Additional resource – How to start running with your dog